Implementation

 6. Setting Code Signing Entitlements

-• Issuer Extensions use the same entitlement file used for issuer app In-App Provisioning.
+• Issuer Extensions use the same entitlement file as your issuer app's In-App Provisioning.

 entitlement file